ArkScript-lang/Ark/README.md

 ## Copyright and Licence information

-Copyright (c) 2019-2025 Lex Plateau.
+Copyright (c) 2019-2026 Lexy Plateau.
 All rights reserved.

 ### Using ArkScript in your company